 The science behind grounding / earthing

 Studies have shown that grounding or earthing can alleviate inflammation, improve heart rate variability (HRV), blood viscosity, cortisol dynamics, sleep, autonomic nervous system (ANS) balance and reduces effects of stress as well as boost academic performance at school.
+In short, when walking barefoot outside negatively charged particles in the earth neutralise positive particles in your body which can have a negative effect on your health.
 Read the scientific research supporting the claims for grounding, earthing at the bottom of this blog

 The benefits of grounding / earthing

 Studies suggest that earthing or grounding can help with a host of health issues (watch the video about the scientific research about earthing) and these are:

 • Blood markers of inflammation decrease (Patients hooked up to imaging studies show decreased inflammation all throughout the body, especially in areas where there was heightened inflammation)

 • Blood sugar levels stabilise

 • Metabolism speeds up naturally

 • Sleep improvement

 • Improved circulation